 Advanced Placement (AP Credit)

 The Sage Colleges recognize achievements of secondary students who participate in the Advanced Placement Program (APP) of The College Board.
 Generally, scores of 3, 4, and 5 on AP examinations will result in credit hours and/or advanced placement.
 Academic departments and the registrar administer specific AP policies.
-A chart is available in the Academic Policies- Credits section of the Catalog that outlines the specific score requirements needed to earn credit at Russell Sage College.
+A chart is available in the Academic Policies - Credits section of the Catalog that outlines the specific score requirements needed to earn credit.
 Note that credits earned through AP coursework transfers into Sage as credits from a 2-year school.

 Credit for Prior Learning

-Baccalaureate students at least 25 years of age may be eligible to receive credit for a variety of prior college-level learning through such activities as community service, military or employer-sponsored training, work experiences, or self development.
-Students must complete one course from The Sage Colleges to participate in this option.
-Consult Sage’s website for information on Credit for Prior Learning.
+Baccalaureate students may be eligible to receive credit for a variety of prior college-level learning through such activities as community service, military or employer-sponsored training, work experiences, or self development.
+The basis for granting credit is a portfolio of documentation prepared by the student under the guidance of an experiential learning mentor.
+A maximum of 30 undergraduate credits may be granted, with the following limits by category:

 International Baccalaureate (IB)